mio-19/mio-19/README.md

 - ⚡ Fun fact: ...
 -->

-- 😿 mentally and physically ill
+- 😿 mentally and physically ill. mio can't sleep and cry all day
 - 😿 I want to study somewhere in Australia or New Zealand.
 But most TT and FP people are in Europe and North America.
 T_T
 - 💬 I speak my second language, which is the most spoken second language, which is this language.
 I used to learn Deutsch.
 Ich kann kein Deutsch sprechen.
 - 🔭 I am interested on FP TT algebraic effects and more